• Skip to primary navigation

 • Milk: I like to use soy milk, because it has a rich texture, and is high in protein, but you can also use your favorite milk such as almond milk, oat milk, or coconut milk.

 • Chia seeds: They help thicken the overnight oats, and also add healthy fats and fiber.
-If you don't have them on hand you can use ground flax seeds instead.
+If you don't have them on hand you can use ground flax seeds instead, like I did in my flaxseed overnight oats.
+Or you can omit them entirely similar to my overnight oats without chia seeds.

 • Maple syrup: You can use any other sweetener, including honey, agave, or brown sugar.